We look forward to your visit to our website. The protection of your privacy is very important to us and we want you to feel safe on our website.

 You can set your browser so that you are informed about the setting of cookies and decide individually on their acceptance or exclude the acceptance of cookies for certain cases or in general.
 If cookies are not accepted, the functionality of our website may be limited.
 In addition, you can delete cookies that have already been set at any time via your browser.
 The transmission of Flash cookies cannot be prevented by the settings of your browser, but by changes in the settings of the Flash Player.
 This also applies to all third-party cookies listed below by us.

-6. Using the Matomo analysis tool
+6. Using analysis tools

 On our website, using the web analysis service software Matomo (www.matomo.org), a service of the provider InnoCraft Ltd., 150 Willis St, 6011 Wellington, New Zealand, (“Matomo”) based on our legitimate interest in the statistical analysis of the User behaviour for optimization and marketing purposes in accordance with Art. f GDPR, data collected and stored.
 From this data pseudonymized user profiles can be created and evaluated for the same purpose.